earthly/earthly/docs/ci-integration/build-an-earthly-ci-image.md

 RUN earthly config global "{buildkit_host: 'tcp://myhost:8372', buildkit_transport: 'tcp'}"
 ```

-For more details on using a remote buildkit daemon, see our guide here.
+For more details on using a remote buildkit daemon, [see our guide](./remote-buildkit.md).